PrismarineJS/prismarine-item/README.md

 #### item.spawnEggMobName

-A getter for abstracting the underlying nbt, get's the mob name from a spawn egg Item. e.g. a zombie spawn egg on 1.8 will return `Zombie`
+A getter for abstracting the underlying nbt, gets the mob name from a spawn egg Item. e.g. a zombie spawn egg on 1.8 will return `Zombie`

 ## History